kleinesfilmroellchen/cmp/doc/src/development.md

 This is a quick-reference page for anyone interested in testing and developing cmp right now.
 Much of this information will be obsoleted.

+## Asset preprocessing

+CMP uses libresprite for automatically exporting .ase files on build.
+This is optional, as the QOI image source files are also committed to the repository.
+Simply install the latest release of libresprite for this step to work.

 ## Paths and files

 CMP uses system paths for storing settings and save files.
 Settings are saved in the system-dependent config directory for an app.
 Save files are saved in the system-dependent data directory for an app.
 The logs contain information on where that path is exactly.